Grace Huntington: Aviation career

-In tandem with her animation career, Huntington was also an avid flyer.
-Her brother owned and piloted his own plane, and gave Huntington access to it.
-The plane was a Fairchild 24 named The Blue Dragon.
-Huntington became extremely committed to her aviation career.
-She hired a teacher, and trained diligently to pilot the aircraft.
-She took most of her lessons at Joe Plossers flight school at Grand Central Air Terminal in Glendale, and she obtained her private license in 1937.
+Huntington learned to pilot at Joe Plosser's flight school at Grand Central Air Terminal in Glendale.
+Upon earning her private license, she would go on to work for Plosser, who eventually introduced her to altitude flight.

 During her time as a pilot, Huntington noted a significant amount of misogyny in the aviation business.
 She examined many issues, such as what kind of clothing to wear in cold air, how to tell when an airplane had reached its ceiling, what kind of oxygen equipment to use, and how to use it.
 Huntington also revolutionized the supplies that most people took up in their aircraft.
 She switched tools and first aid kits for a sensitive altimeter.
 In 1939 on a test flight, Huntington's windshield cracked when she took her plane past 20,000 feet.
 Luckily she was able to maneuver the plane back down to the ground.
-In 1939, she set the women's record for flight when she reached 18,770 feet.
+In 1939, she set the women's record for flight when she reached 18,770 feet in her brother's Fairchild 24 nicknamed The Blue Dragon.
 Huntington's big altitude record came in 1940 where she climbed her Taylorcraft to 22,700 feet.

 The record for flight with a Taylorcraft at that point was 18,000 feet, and Huntington was confident that she could beat that.
 During the flight, she was able to destroy that record by climbing to 24,310.975 feet.